3manuek/3manuek/content/resume/resume.md

 I'm also a speaker at conferences and meetups, where I share my knowledge and experiences in the field of Database and Systems Engineering.
 You can find some of my talks at my [slides](https://github.com/3manuek/slides) repository.

-I was born in 🇦🇷, and I'm currently living in 🇪🇸.
+Born in 🇦🇷, living in 🇪🇸.

 ---